WooCommerce Show Products Ordered In My Account Orders Table

 Simply copy the pre-coded solution to your active theme’s functions.php or preferably the Code Snippets Plugin.

-About this Solution
+About This Solution

 This snippets allows you to add a custom column to the Orders table under My Account which will be populated with products from the order.
 Implementing this snippet allows your customers see from a top level view which products are part of which order without having to tirelessly drill-down into each order to see which products have been order.
 By reducing the number of clicks the customer has to make to find out basic information, greatly improves the customer experience as they get the information they are after more quickly.